History of the punk subculture: Antecedents and influences

-Several precursors to the punk subculture had varying degrees of influence on that culture.
+Several precursors have had varying degrees of influence on the punk subculture.

 Art and philosophy

 A number of philosophical and artistic movements were influences on and precursors to the punk movement.
 The most overt is anarchism, especially its artistic inceptions.
 The cultural critique and strategies for revolutionary action offered by the Situationist International in the 1950s and 1960s were an influence on the vanguard of the British punk movement, particularly the Sex Pistols.
 Pistols manager Malcolm McLaren consciously embraced situationist ideas, which are also reflected in the clothing designed for the band by Vivienne Westwood and the visual artwork of the Situationist-affiliated Jamie Reid, who designed many of the band's graphics.
 Nihilism also had a hand in the development of punk's careless, humorous, and sometimes bleak character.
-Marxism gave punk some of its revolutionary zeal.

 Several strains of modern art anticipated and influenced punk.
 The relationship between punk rock and popular music has a clear parallel with the irreverence Dadaism held for the project of high art.
 If not a direct influence, futurism, with its interests in speed, conflict, and raw power foreshadowed punk culture in a number of ways.
 Minimalism furnished punk with its simple, stripped-down, and straightforward style.
 Another source of punk's inception was pop art.
 Andy Warhol and his Factory studio played a major role in setting up what would become the New York punk scene.
 Pop art also influenced the look of punk visual art.
 In more recent times, postmodernism has made headway into the punk scene.